Nowhere but Northeast Brazil 2016 (with Southern Bahia Ext. to Jan 31)

 RED-EYED VIREO (MIGRATORY CHIVI) (Vireo olivaceus chivi)

-GRAY-EYED GREENLET (Hylophilus amaurocephalus) – Dark-eyed over most of NE Brazil.
-[E]
+GRAY-EYED GREENLET (Hylophilus amaurocephalus) [E]

 RUFOUS-BROWED PEPPERSHRIKE (Cyclarhis gujanensis)